2022 Delhi Capitals season

 Delhi Capitals are a Twenty20 franchise cricket team based in Delhi, India.
-The team will compete in the 2022 edition.
+The team competed in the 2022 edition of the Indian Premier League.
 Founded in 2008 as the Delhi Daredevils, the franchise is owned by the GMR Group and the JSW Group.
 The team's home ground is Arun Jaitley Stadium, located in New Delhi.
-They will be the ten teams to compete in the 2022 Indian Premier League.
+They were one of the ten teams to compete in the 2022 Indian Premier League.

 Background

 Delhi Capitals retained four players ahead of the 2022 mega-auction.